Eggplant & Zucchini Rollatini Recipe

 - 4. Place eggs and bread crumbs in separate shallow bowls.
 Dip eggplant in eggs, then bread crumbs.
 Fry eggplant in remaining oil in batches for 2-3 minutes on each side or until golden brown.
 Drain on paper towels.

 - 5. Spoon 1 cup sauce into an ungreased 13x9-in. baking dish.
 Layer eggplant slices with zucchini; top each with 3 tablespoons cheese mixture.
 Roll up and place seam side down in baking dish.
 Top with remaining sauce.
-Cover and bake 30-35 minutes or until bubbly.
+Cover and bake until bubbly, 30-35 minutes.
 Sprinkle with Parmesan cheese.
 Yield: 8 servings.

 Reviews for Eggplant & Zucchini Rollatini